 In addition to placing a lien on your property, the state can turn your balance over to an external collection agency.
-This agency will escalate attempts to collect your debt, resulting in further damage to your credit and additional penalties and fees.
+This agency will escalate attempts to collect your back taxes, resulting in further damage to your credit and additional penalties and fees.

 Maryland posts the names of those who owe taxes to the state online through its “Caught in the Web” program.
 This can damage your personal and business reputation.